 She has now started to pluck out her feathers from under her wings and on her chest.
 Her screaming was unbearable for the first year.
 With her being in a room full of other birds, screaming was the only language she knew how to speak.
 Many tears shed from not being able to calm her down, and the bites were worse.
 Beaks are their most communicative thing they have.
 Different calls for different things, and it includes biting.
 It’s something I have come to get used to, and can’t take it personally, or the relationship will never be established.

 Our relationship is very intimate.
 You learn the language you put out, and you have to do it pretty fast.
 If you don’t have the right communication, you get bit.
 If they’re screaming, and you don’t know why, you get to hear the song of their people all day, every day; That is included with more biting.
 Like babies, they take a lot of work to understand what they need.

 Color popsicle sticks are reserved for her play cage, and the food cage is to make sure she eats, or she won’t eat.
 She likes to watch TV, and especially, YouTube.
 Engaging with the sounds and soaking up the images are cute to watch.
 These are all flock things, which can be quite hard to accommodate to daily.
-She tells me when it’s bedtime, by flying to her play cage, if I haven’t put her to bed yet.
+She tells me when it’s bedtime by snuggling, and waiting for me to notice how tired she is.
+If I haven’t gotten the signal yet, she’ll fly over to play in her sink.
 She’ll also use it to just hang out.
 That’s her favorite pastime.
 I have to sit in the hallway across from the bathroom, if that’s where she wants me to be, which is, in her sight.

 She is amazing, and have never had such a connection with any other animal like this.
 If you have any questions, I’m here to answer them!